santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Stream-Analytics/TSGs-%2D-Azure-Stream-Analytics-(ASA)/No-Output-Troubleshooting.md

    - TROUBLESHOOTING
 For this error, I solved mine by clicking on the job output and changing the authentication mode from `manage identity` to `User token`.

+3) PROBLEM: PowerBI reached limit.
+   - TROUBLESHOOTING
-3) Make sure that the Power Bi has not reached any limit.
+Make sure that the Power Bi has not reached any limit.

 _KNOWN ISSUES_